norfanos/ES200G-Decoder-Analysis/README.md

 35. _[0x2C]_
 36. CRC8/Maxim

 > Data columns 28 and 29 could be a float (2 bytes) but why?
-Likely to states for two discrete functions even though they seem to be in sync.
+Likely two states for two discrete functions even though they seem to be in sync.

 > Data columns 34 and 35 could be a float _[11.35]_ or two integers of _[82]_ _[44]_ or ASCII _[,]_ _[R]_